-Installation over open eaves
+Installation over Open Eaves

 The first step in installing soffit is to install the proper receiving channels.
 You have several options for receiving channels.
 You can use accessories such as F-Channel or J-Channel, or you can make channels using coil stock.
 The best approach is to select a method that works most effectively with the construction techniques used to create the eave.
-Examine figures 1 to 4 and find the one that most closely resembles the construction methods used on your particular project.